demarkok/coq-style-guide/README.md

 Use Emacs suggestions, but:
 * Do not indent the content of a `Section`.
 * Do not indent `by ...` construction on a new line.
-* Resonable indentation for multi-line expressions.
+* Reasonable indentation for multi-line expressions.

 ## Spaces
 * All binary operators (including typing operator `:` and `:=`) are surrounded by space.